syncfusion-content/xamarin-docs/Xamarin/Chat/Load-more.md

 # Load more messages in Xamarin Chat (SfChat)

 In SfChat you can scroll to the top of the message list to fetch the old messages on demand, in run-time either automatically or manually(by tapping the load more button) by setting the `SfChat.LoadMoreBehavior` as `LoadMoreOption.Auto` or `LoadMoreOption.Manual` respectively.
-Assign the desired action to be trigerred when load more is performed using the `SfChat.LoadMoreCommand` property.
+Assign the desired action to be triggered when load more is performed using the `SfChat.LoadMoreCommand` property.
 You can also pass the desired parameter to the `SfChat.LoadMoreCommand` using the `SfChat.LoadMoreCommandParameter` property.
 Use the `SfChat.IsBusy` property to show the busy indicator denoting the loading operation in SfChat.

 ## Load more manually